dave-ai/Added-mass-prolate-spheroid/README.md

 # Added_mass_prolate_spheroid

-This repository contains the utilities to compute the added mass coefficients of an underwater vehicle whose hull geometry can be appoximated by a prolate spheroid.
+This repository contains the utilities to compute the added mass coefficients of an underwater vehicle whose hull geometry can be approximated by a prolate spheroid.